vittoriomussin/Computational-Linguistics-I-Project/README.md

 - the number of hapaxes on the first 1000 tokens;

-- the vocabulary size and lexical richness calculated through the Type Token Ratio (TTR), in both cases calculated as the corpus increases for incremental portions of 500 tokens; (*I have replaced this output with a plot)
+- the vocabulary size and lexical richness calculated through the Type Token Ratio (TTR), in both cases calculated as the corpus increases for incremental portions of 500 tokens*;

 - percentage distribution of the set of full words (Adjectives, Nouns, Verbs, Adverbs) and functional words (Articles, Prepositions, Conjunctions, Pronouns).